Vibranium: Video games

 Vibranium appears in Marvel: Ultimate Alliance 2.
-A nanite-based artificial intelligence known as "the Fold" attempts to harvest Vibranium in Wakanda in order to construct communication towers around the world, spreading its control signal globally.
+A nanite-based artificial intelligence known as "the Fold" attempts to harvest vibranium in Wakanda to construct communication towers around the world, spreading its control signal globally.
 While the heroes manage to thwart the invasion, they are unable to prevent the Fold from constructing enough towers to make it a global threat.

 Music

-Vibranium is referenced in the 2019 single Take Me Back to London by Ed Sheeran (featuring Stormzy) in verse 3, where Stormzy raps "I drink super-malts and vibranium / I got an RM11 titanium".
+Vibranium is referenced in the 2019 single "Take Me Back to London" by Ed Sheeran (featuring Stormzy).

-It is also referenced in the bridge of the 2020 track Love Is a War by Jeremy Renner, who played Hawkeye in several Marvel Cinematic Universe films.
-The line is "To hit me harder, I feel nothing / And all my armor is vibranium".
+It is also referenced in the bridge of the 2020 track "Love Is a War" by Jeremy Renner.

 Real-world material

 In 2016, Hyperloop Transportation Technologies developed a real-world smart composite material that they named Vibranium.
 The lightweight carbon fiber material for the Hyperloop pods is reported to provide the passengers double protection against damage to the exterior.
 The company says that its Vibranium is 8 times lighter than aluminum and 10 times stronger than steel alternatives.
 The smart material can transmit critical information regarding temperature, stability, integrity and more, wirelessly and virtually instantly.